pydata/xarray/doc/user-guide/data-structures.rst

 Iterating over keys will iterate over both the names of variables and child nodes.

-We can also access all the data in a single node, and its inerited coordinates, through a dataset-like view
+We can also access all the data in a single node, and its inherited coordinates, through a dataset-like view

 .. ipython:: python